Safe Drinking Water Around the Clock from NPWA

 Given the importance of hygiene and sanitation to prevent the spread of COVID-19, we are postponing water shutoffs until further notice.

 Safety for our customers and employees is a top priority.
 Due to the necessity of the services we provide, we are taking precautions to protect the health of our workforce.
-Based on the recommendations set by the Pennsylvania Department of Health and Montgomery County Officials, NPWA is restricting access to our building to NPWA employees only.
-Our Meter Technicians will refrain from house visits until further notice.
+Based on the recommendations set by the Pennsylvania Department of Health and Montgomery County Officials, anyone entering NPWA’s office must wear a mask and practice social distancing.

 These are challenging times for our community and nation, but despite the many uncertainties regarding COVID-19, you can take comfort in the fact that the virus does not spread through drinking water supplies.